-This long-term sourcing model provides the BAT Group's directly contracted farmers and those contracted to its third-party suppliers with stability and security, enabling them to invest for the future, as well as securing a sustainable, efficient and reliable supply chain for the BAT Group businesses.
+This long-term sourcing model provides the BAT Group's directly contracted farmers and those contracted to its third-party suppliers with stability and security, as well as securing a sustainable, efficient and reliable supply chain for the BAT Group businesses.

-The BAT Group s has a relationship with approximately 1,300 direct and 32,500 indirect product material suppliers.
-There is a growing supply chain in consumer electronics and e-liquids for the BAT Group's New Category products, and over 32,500 suppliers of indirect goods and services that are related to IT services and facilities management.
+The BAT Group has a relationship with approximately 700 direct and 25,000 indirect product material suppliers.
+There is a growing supply chain in consumer electronics and e-liquids for the BAT Group's New Category products, and a number of suppliers of indirect goods and services that are related to IT services and facilities management.